LaylaD4/LaylahDePaull_T3A2-B/README.md

 ---

+### Test Admin Login (Live Site)
+To explore the admin functionality on the live website, please use the following test login credentials:

+- **Email**: laylaAdmin@email.com
+- **Password**: Qwerty1234&

+This test admin account allows you to login, view orders, and test the admin features.
+Only two admin accounts can be registered, and both have already been created on the live site.
+If you would like to try registering, run the app locally or deploy your own version remotely.

+---

 ## Quick Start - Run App Locally
 If you’d like to quickly launch this app locally for exploration and/or testing, follow the steps below.
 For full setup instructions, including both local and remote deployment and detailed testing information, please refer to the frontend and backend `README.md` files in their respective folders.